applicaster/developer.applicaster.com/book/plugins/android/single-bundle.md

 In Zapp-Android folder execute command :
 `bundle exec rake single_bundle_aggregator:build`.
-Please ignore that rake will abort due to lack of AWS credentials - this is expected for local environment.

 Rake process will create a folder `single-bundle-aggregator` - this is your local server for single bundle.